hashmis79/projectcoc/README.md

 |Return Values| returnCode: a remote API function return code</br>resolution: the resolution of the image (x,y)<br/>image: the image data.  |

 The image array returned by the function is a 1D Array.
-So for the image to be displayable we first resize the image and convert it to RGB formate using `numpy`
+So for the image to be displayable we first resize the image and convert it to RGB formate using `NumPy`

 ```python